corvvs/inception-1/README.md

 - run `make stop` to stop the containers.
 - run `make prune` to stop the containers and/or delete the volumes.

+P.S.: you can change variables such as the Domain, users and passwords on the `srcs/.env` file.

 ## About this project

 For this project we need to setup a simple docker-compose network with the following containers: